ddemidov/ev3dev-lang-cpp/README.md

 Windows 10 supports the Windows Subsystem for Linux which allows us to install and execute the entire compiler toolchain.
 The steps required to compile native-mode EV3 applications on Windows 10 is as follows:

 1. Be sure that your Windows 10 installation has Windows Subsystem for Linux installed.
-To install it, go to Control Panel --> Programs and Features --> Turn Windows Feature On/Off and check the box next to Windows Subsystem for Linux (Beta).
+First make sure Developer Mode is enabled under Settings --> Update & Security --> For developers.
+Then, go to Control Panel --> Programs and Features --> Turn Windows Feature On/Off and check the box next to Windows Subsystem for Linux (Beta).

 2. Fire up the bash shell by pressing Start Key, type `bash` and press `Enter`.
 This will open up Bash on Ubuntu on Windows.

-3. Install the ARM compiler by typing `sudo apt-get install arm-linux-gnueabi-gcc`.
+3. Install the ARM compiler by typing `sudo apt-get install gcc-arm-linux-gnueabi g++-arm-linux-gnueabi`.

 4. Use `git clone` to clone this repository to the directory of your choice, e.g.,